 “Be where prospective customers can find you,” she said.
 “That includes online but isn’t restricted to it.”

 She cited a 2013 IBM study that outlined five trends that will take place in the next five years, one of which involved retail.

 She said the study revealed that within a half decade, buying local will beat purchasing online.

-“The very best brick and mortar stores will combine the immersive, immediate experience of shopping in-store with the additional information — customer reviews, product recommendations, wish lists, etc. — that results from being connected digitally,” McCray said.
+“The very best brick and mortar stores will combine the immersive, immediate experience of shopping in-store with the additional information that results from being connected digitally.
+Digital information includes customer reviews, product recommendations, wish lists, and so on,” McCray said.

-“Customers will benefit from the ability to ‘feel the merchandise’ and immediate gratification that comes from taking their purchase home right now with the contextual online content that can enrich and advance the purchase process.”
+“Customers will benefit from the ability to ‘feel the merchandise.’
+They get immediate gratification that comes from taking their purchase home right now with the contextual online content that can enrich and advance the purchase process.”

 5. Try New Ways of Doing Business

-Because they won’t immediately know everything new customers want, McCray suggested that business owners find someone who best reflects that group and let that person set up a pop-up shop (a corner of the store or a shelving unit) to display products she thinks will appeal to the group.
+Because they won’t immediately know everything new customers want, McCray suggested that business owners find someone who best reflects that group.
+Let that person set up a pop-up shop (a corner of the store or a shelving unit) to display products he or she thinks will appeal to the group.